mockk/mockk/README.md

 JUnit5 tests should work auto-magically.

-Create empty resource 'io/mockk/junit/mockk-classloading-disabled.txt' on a classpath to disable class modification

 Note: this implementation is totally a hack.

+To disable class modification just create empty file resource 'io/mockk/junit/mockk-classloading-disabled.txt' on a classpath.

 </td>
 </table>